Pronunciation of 'Plumbago'

 Word Origin

-The word 'Plumbago' originates from Latin 'plumbum,' meaning lead, referring to its lead-like appearance in graphite or its historical use in lead-based applications.
+The word 'plumbago' originates from Latin 'plumbum,' meaning 'lead,' due to the lead-like appearance of graphite or the historical use of graphite in pencils.

 Pronunciation Details